Fill up on the cheap

 Preheat oven to 200 degrees C, Gas Mark 6.Thinly slice potatoes and cheese, halve tomatoes.

 In a large lasagne-type dish, put an overlapping layer of potato in the bottom, then cheese, then chives and tomatoes.
 Season with black pepper.

 Continue doing this until you’ve used up all your ingredients, but finish with potatoes, dab the garlic sauce over the top and add the last of the cheese.

-Sprinkle with mixed herbs and cover top of dish loosely with foil, so the cheese doesn’t burn.
+Sprinkle with mixed herbs and cover the top of dish loosely with foil, so the cheese doesn’t burn.

-Place in centre of the oven for 2 hours or so, or until the potatoes are soft (test with a skewer).
+Place in the centre of the oven for 2 hours or so, or until the potatoes are soft (test with a skewer).
 It will be much longer if you’ve sliced them thickly!
 Remove the foil and let the cheese brown a little for 10 minutes.